makerjose/spring-microservices-with-rabbitmq/README.md

 ## Additional Notes

--	Each microservice can be configured independently via its application.properties file, allowing custom Kafka topics, consumer groups, etc.
+-	Each microservice can be configured independently via its application.properties file, allowing custom RabbitMQ exchanges, queues, etc.
--	Kafka, Zookeeper and Postgres have their designated volumes for persisting data.
+-	RabbitMQ and Postgres have their designated volumes for persisting data.

 ## License